rightedges/japanese-maple-book/chapters/04-buying.md

 To understand your tree, you must understand its dual nature.
 A grafted maple is two different organisms living as one.

 ### Why We Graft
 Japanese Maples are genetically "unstable."
-If you plant a seed from a 'Bloodgood', the baby will be a generic *Acer palmatum*.
+If you plant a seed from a **['Bloodgood']({{ '/cultivars/bloodgood' | relative_url }})**, the baby will be a generic *Acer palmatum*.
 It will not have the intense color or the heat tolerance of the parent.
 To get an exact "clone," we must take a cutting.
 However, many delicate cultivars have "weak" roots that rot easily or grow too slowly.
 **The Solution**: We take a vigorous seedling (the rootstock) and surgically attach the fancy cultivar (the scion) to it.

 ### Types of Grafts